 You don’t have to be one of these businesses.

-The solution is to use software for all of your accounting.
-If you do so, the VAT accounting is effectively done for you, making it easy to be compliant with Making Tax Digital for VAT.
+The solution is to use software for all your accounting.
+If you do so, the VAT accounting is effectively done for you, making it easy to comply with Making Tax Digital for VAT.

-For example, there’s no need to waste time manually tallying up VAT input or output amounts by flicking through paperwork (assuming you can even find it all), or by searching through spreadsheets.
+For example, there’s no need to manually tally up VAT input or output amounts by flicking through paperwork (assuming you can even find it all) or searching through spreadsheets.

-Instead, the ledgers in your accounting software is automatically updated each and every time you issue an invoice, or create a purchase order.
+Instead, the ledgers in your accounting software are automatically updated each time you issue an invoice or create a purchase order.

-This means that when it’s time for your quarterly or monthly VAT Return, it’s simply a matter of requesting the software to reconcile and prepare it – and then submitting it.
+When it’s time for your quarterly or monthly VAT Return, it’s simply a matter of requesting the software to reconcile and prepare it—and then submitting it.

-This is where MTD for VAT comes into its own, because the software connects directly to HMRC’s systems and submits it instantly.
-The records are then kept for the required amount of time (usually six years).
+MTD for VAT comes into its own because the software connects directly to HMRC’s systems and submits it instantly.
+You then have records kept for the required time (usually six years).

-Alternatively, if you or your accountant must make any adjustments, these can be made with a few clicks before the VAT Return is reconciled and then submitted.
+Alternatively, if you or your accountant need to make any adjustments, these can be made with a few clicks before the VAT Return is reconciled and then submitted.

 Being more accurate

-The UK government estimates that £12.3bn of VAT wasn’t paid in the tax year 2019/20 when it should have been.
+The UK government estimates that £12.3bn of VAT wasn’t paid in 2019/20 when it should have been.

 With VAT being so complicated, it’s easy to miscalculate input and output tax.
-It’s very common for people to claim output tax they’re not allowed, for example, such as certain kinds of expenses.
+It’s pervasive for people to claim output tax they’re not allowed, such as certain kinds of expenses.

 Another common mistake is to put incorrect data into the six boxes of a VAT Return.

-This can not only attract financial penalties from HMRC, but it mean extra work spent fixing the mistakes at a later date.
+This can not only attract financial penalties from HMRC, but it means extra work spent fixing the mistakes later.

-However, because you’ll be using software for your accounting due to MTD for VAT, your VAT accounting is likely to be more accurate.
+However, because you’ll be using software for your accounting due to MTD for VAT, your VAT accounting will likely be more accurate.

 But because accounting software tracks payments sent or received all the way through from start to finish, the chances of anything going wrong along the way are dramatically reduced, if not removed entirely.

-As such, those times when you’re required to correct errors on previous VAT Return submissions, or risk penalties for getting it wrong, are also reduced.
+You reduce the time required to correct errors on previous VAT Return submissions and the risk of penalties for getting it wrong.